How Does a Thermocouple Work?

 Bad Ground Loops: This is a common and complex problem people encounter when using thermocouples.
 It occurs when bare thermocouple wire is used, or a metal thermocouple probe where one of the thermocouple wires inside is connected to the probe (often called a "grounded" probe).
 If multiple of these are connected to a common conductor (e.g. a system of connected metal pipes), and connected single-ended to the LabJack, you can get ground loops and unexpected thermocouple junctions.

 The typical fix is to use differential inputs with a resistor (100k is typical) from the negative input to GND.
 As noted in the Differential Readings Application Note, the resistor is sized to be low enough to provide a path for bias currents but high enough to prevent ground loop issues.
-Differential connections usually prevent this problem, but sometimes further steps are needed (e.g. channel-to-channel isolation).
+Differential connections usually prevent this problem, and the T8’s analog inputs with channel-to-channel isolation are a surefire fix.

-To prevent this, install thermocouples so that this situation cannot occur:
+To avoid this complication, install thermocouples such that this situation cannot occur:

 a.
 Use some sort of substance, between the thermocouple metal and test specimen, that has good thermal conduction but poor electrical conduction.
 Epoxy, tape, etc.